Suriname

 Develop an “Audio Ark” of forest sounds for biodiversity monitoring

-Use RFCx Platform to run analysis on data utilizing AI (convolutional neural network) techniques.
+Use the RFCx Platform to run analysis on data utilizing AI (convolutional neural network) techniques.

 Hounds, Human Presence (in development) for illegal activities

-Train the Local Partners to use the RFCx Ranger Application and Dashboard system in order to review incoming alerts and provide species annotations used to create the AI models.
+Train the Local Partners to use the RFCx Ranger Application and Dashboard system to review incoming alerts and provide species annotations for use in creating the AI models.

 Capture and archive forensic evidence of illegal activity for prosecution.